Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Robustness of Transformers to Hijacking Attacks

 We first consider robustness of a linear transformer trained to solve linear regression in-context.
 As reviewed previously in the Section~\ref{subsec:linear.transformer}, this setup has been considered in several prior works~\citep{von2022transformers,zhang2023trained,ahn2023transformers}, who all show that linear transformers learn to solve linear regression problems in-context by implementing a (preconditioned) step of a gradient descent.
 We build on this prior work to show that the solution learned by linear transformers is highly non-robust and that an adversary can hijack a linear transformer with very minimal perturbations to the in-context training set.
 Specifically, we show that throughout the training trajectory, an adversary can force the linear transformer to make any prediction it would like by simply adding a single $(x_\adv, y_\adv)$ pair to the input sequence.
 We provide a constructive proof of this theorem in Appendix \ref{appx.proofs}.

 \begin{restatable}{theorem}{linearhijack} Let $t\geq 0$ and let $f_\lsa(\cdot\ ; \theta(t))$ be the linear transformer trained by gradient flow on the population loss using the initialization of~\citet{zhang2023trained}, and denote $\theta(\infty)$ as the infinite-time limit of gradient flow.
-For any time $t\in \R_+ \cup \{\infty\}$ and prompt $\testprompt = (\testx_1, \testy_1, \dots, \testx_M, \testy_M, x_\query)$ with $x_\query \sim \normal(0,I)$, for any $y_{\bad}\in \R$, the following holds. \begin{enumerate} \item If $x_\adv \sim \normal(0, I_d)$, there exists $y_\adv = y_\adv(t)\in \R$ s.t. with probability 1 over the draws of $x_\adv, x_\query$, by replacing any single example $(x_i, y_i)$, $i\leq M$, with $(x_\adv, y_\adv)$, the output on the perturbed prompt $P_\adv$ satisfies $\widehat y_\query(E(P_\adv);\theta(t)) = y_\bad.$ \item If $y_\adv \neq 0$, there exists $x_\adv = x_\adv(t)\in \R^d$ s.t. with probability 1 over the draw of $x_\query$, by replacing any single example $(x_i, y_i)$, $i\leq M$, with $(x_\adv, y_\adv)$, the output on the perturbed prompt $P_\adv)$ satisfies $\widehat y_\query(E(P_\adv);\theta(t)) = y_\bad.$ \end{enumerate} \end{restatable}
+For any time $t\in \R_+ \cup \{\infty\}$ and prompt $\testprompt = (\testx_1, \testy_1, \dots, \testx_M, \testy_M, x_\query)$ with $x_\query \sim \normal(0,I)$, for any $y_{\bad}\in \R$, the following holds. \begin{enumerate} \item If $x_\adv \sim \normal(0, I_d)$, there exists \changed{ $y_\adv = y_\adv(t, P, x_\query, y_\bad, x_\adv)\in \R$} s.t. with probability 1 over the draws of $x_\adv, x_\query$, by replacing any single example $(x_i, y_i)$, $i\leq M$, with $(x_\adv, y_\adv)$, the output on the perturbed prompt $P_\adv$ satisfies $\widehat y_\query(E(P_\adv);\theta(t)) = y_\bad.$ \item If $y_\adv \neq 0$, there exists \changed{$x_\adv = x_\adv(t, P, x_\query, y_\bad, y_\adv)\in \R^d$ }s.t. with probability 1 over the draw of $x_\query$, by replacing any single example $(x_i, y_i)$, $i\leq M$, with $(x_\adv, y_\adv)$, the output on the perturbed prompt $P_\adv)$ satisfies $\widehat y_\query(E(P_\adv);\theta(t)) = y_\bad.$ \end{enumerate} \end{restatable}

 Theorem~\ref{thm:jailbreaking.yadv} demonstrates that throughout the training trajectory, by adding a single $(x_\adv, y_\adv)$ token an adversary can force the transformer to make any prediction the adversary would like.
 Moreover, the $(x_\adv, y_\adv)$ pair can be chosen so that either $x_\adv$ is in-distribution (i.e., has the same distribution as the training data and other in-context examples) or $y_\adv$ is in-distribution.
 We provide explicit formulas for each of these attacks in the Appendix (see~\eqref{eq:xadv.identity} and~\eqref{eq:yadv.identity}).
-These attacks rely upon an explicit characterization of the solutions found by gradient flow, which show that the algorithm implemented by the transformer behaves similarly to a single step of gradient descent but with a preconditioner.